nsidc/search-interface/DEVELOPMENT.md

 * Resolve all Dependabot security updates.

+  Read up on how to find why a dependency is installed Upgraded to npm v7, which has an `explain` subcommand Ran `npm audit fix` to get non-breaking fixes automatically applied Investigated npx -- why does npm audit suggest downgrading to v3?
+  Added `audit.txt` file with latest `npm audit` output

 * The app still has a reference to "Crazy Egg Metrics."
 Determine if these are still needed, and if so, get rid of the dependency.
 Are there Drual or other metrics we need to use?